 Usually, this method would have cleared the problem and you are ready to go.

-- #2: Avoid using unsecured theme and plugins.
-Don’t download the Paid version of theme and plugins for free from third party website because these themes and plugins could be inserted with malicious code and that would really screw up your website.
-Always stay original to not have these problems in future.
+- #2: Avoid using unsecured themes and plugins.
+Don’t download the Paid version of theme and plugins for free from the third-party websites because these themes and plugins could be inserted with malicious code and that would really screw up your website.
+Always stay original to not have these problems in the future.

-I hope that these four methods that are mentioned above worked.
-If you have any more problem, please don’t hesitate to comment below and please share this article with your friends.
+I hope that these four methods that are mentioned above work.
+If you have any more problems, please don’t hesitate to comment below and please share this article with your friends.